elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/networking/bonding.rst

 	maximum number of targets that can be specified is 16.
 The default value is no IP addresses.

-ns_ip6_target

-	Specifies the IPv6 addresses to use as IPv6 monitoring peers when arp_interval is > 0.
-These are the targets of the NS request sent to determine the health of the link to the targets.
-	Specify these values in ffff:ffff::ffff:ffff format.
-Multiple IPv6 addresses must be separated by a comma.
-At least one IPv6 address must be given for NS/NA monitoring to function.
-The maximum number of targets that can be specified is 16.
-The default value is no IPv6 addresses.

 arp_validate

 	Specifies whether or not ARP probes and replies should be